 Who Made The First Map Of The World

-Nov 20, 2025 · 11 min read
+11 min read

 While pinpointing the exact individual who created the very first world map is impossible, we can trace the evolution of cartography to several key figures and civilizations.
-The earliest attempts were far from accurate by modern standards, but they represent the dawn of human curiosity and the ambition to chart our surroundings.
+Which means the earliest attempts were far from accurate by modern standards, but they represent the dawn of human curiosity and the ambition to chart our surroundings.
 These maps offer invaluable insights into the worldview, geographical knowledge, and technological capabilities of ancient societies.

 Anaximander: A Pioneer in Early Cartography